dotnet/machinelearning/docs/code/CrossPlatform.md

    - Partial managed fallback when using NetCore 3.1.
    - A large amount of work would be required to port the native code to other platforms.
 We would have to change all the SIMD instructions for each platform.
    - A small amount of work required for a full managed fallback.
    - This was created before we had hardware intrinsics so we used native code for performance.
-The managed fallback uses x86/x64 intrinsics where possible.
+The managed fallback uses x86/x64 intrinsics if the hardware supports it, otherwise it has a plain managed fallback without intrinsics if needed.
  - FastTreeNative
    - Full managed fallback by changing a C# compiler flag.
 This flag is hardcoded to always use the native code.
    - Small amount of work required to change build process and verify it's correct.
    - This was created before we had hardware intrinsics so we used native code for performance.
-The managed fallback does not use hardware intrinsics, so this will be slower than the native solution.
+The managed fallback does not currently use hardware intrinsics, so this will be slower than the native solution.
+Hardware intrinsics could be added to improve performance.
  - LdaNative
    - No managed fallback, but builds successfully on non x86/x64 without changes.
    - Large amount of work to have a managed fallback.
 This solution is about 3000 lines of code not including any code from the dependencies.